 You must present your research project at at least one poster session.
 Some options include: the annual Department of Biological Sciences poster session (spring), or a national conference in your field (supplemental funding may be available through Pitt's David C. Frederick Honors College).

 You must present the results of your research orally, together with other Honors candidates, at a Departmental Honors Symposium held before the end of classes in the Spring Term.

 Students who are interested in the challenge of this program, and have a current QPA of 3.25 or above, should apply for admission.
-The Departmental Honors Committee will review applications twice a year; applications must be submitted by November 30 for the Spring Term and by March 30* for the Fall Term.
+The Departmental Honors Committee will review applications twice a year; applications must be submitted by November 30 to be accepted by the Spring Term and by March 30* to be accepted by the Fall Term.
 To ensure sufficient time to complete the required 6 credits of honors research, students must apply by the Fall semester of their junior year.

 For further information about the Honors Program please visit the Biological Sciences Advising Office.